A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Post-Merger Evolution

-In Fig.~\ref{fig:willitexplode2}, we show the results of applying our estimates to all our merger remnants.
+In the right panel of Fig.~\ref{fig:willitexplode}, we show the results of applying our estimates to all our merger remnants.
 One sees that all compress and heat, and almost every remnant whose accretor mass is above 0.8\,\Msun\ will reach ignition somewhere on the equatorial plane, in many cases under degenerate conditions.
 We also chart the evolution of the off-center hot spots in similar-mass mergers (square points), and while they are at lower density, they remain degenerate and are all pushed substantially further above the ignition line than their counterparts on the equatorial plane.
-If these points can lead to nuclear runaways, then almost all similar-mass mergers with accretor mass above 0.5 {\Msun} could explode.
+Almost all similar-mass mergers with an accretor mass above 0.5 {\Msun} could therefore experience nuclear runaways due to their hot spots, though at least some of them will become non-degenerate before an explosion can occur.

 The above suggests it is at least plausible that many of our mergers would eventually ignite in degenerate conditions, and that it thus is worthwhile to simulate their evolution in detail.
 Suitable simulations have recently been pioneered by \cite{shen+12} and \cite{schw+12}. \citeauthor{shen+12} started with a one-dimensional simulation, where they ported the remnant of a 0.6 - 0.9 {\Msun} merger (from \citealt{dan+11}), and evolved it assuming a $\gamma = 5/3$ polytropic equation of state and an $\alpha = 10^{-2}$ viscosity.
 They find the system spins down completely due to outward angular momentum transport, and the rotationally-supported thick disk is transformed into a tenuous, thermally-supported envelope that hardly affects the core.
 Over longer, thermal evolution timescales (simulated using MESA, \citealt{paxt+11}), this tenuous hot envelope cools, compresses the core, and lights off-center convective carbon burning, eventually turning the remnant into an ONe WD (that may end its life in an accretion induced collapse).